Golden Maple brush testing on Hot Air Balloons

 Final Thoughts

 Obviously, these paint brushes are not professional grade brushes.
 For someone like me who doesn’t paint a lot, they wonderful.
+I like the triangular grip because it made the brush easier to control.

 Most of the time when I’m painting, the artwork is small and / or has a lot of tiny detail.
 These brushes gave me a feeling of control I’ve never had with another brush.
 I can honestly say this was the best painting experience I’ve had; especially on wood.